-3. Because all classes were moved online, all activities suspended, and facilities closed, there was no reason for students to remain on campus if they had other housing available to them and no reason for students who did not live on campus to come to campus as they had always done to attend class.
+- 3. Because all classes were moved online, all activities suspended, and facilities closed, there was no reason for students to remain on campus if they had other housing available to them and no reason for students who did not live on campus to come to campus as they had always done to attend class.
 This is particularly so in the face of the dangers, risks, and fear associated with the pandemic.
-On information and belief, many students chose to leave campus to be closer to their families, or to avoid exposure to COVID-19, and have stayed off campus to comply with directives from CSU, and local, state, and federal governments.

-4. Despite its constructive eviction of students from campus for the remainder of the semester and ending all campus activities for at least that same time period, CSU has not offered refunds to students for the unused portion of their campus fees paid to cover the cost of certain on-campus services which are no longer available to students.
-CSU is, in essence, profiting from this pandemic.

-5. CSU's decision to transition to online classes and to instruct students to leave campus were responsible decisions to make, but it is unfair and unlawful for CSU to retain fees and costs and to pass the losses on to the students and/or their families.
+On information and belief, many students chose to leave campus to be closer to their families, or to avoid exposure to COVID-19, and have stayed off campus to comply with directives from University of California, and local, state, and federal governments. - 4.
+Despite its constructive eviction of students from campus for the remainder of the semester and ending all campus activities for at least that same time period, University of California has not offered refunds to students for the unused portion of their campus fees paid to cover the cost of certain on-campus services which are no longer available to students.
+University of California is, in essence, profiting from this pandemic. - 5.
+University of California's decision to transition to online classes and to instruct students to leave campus were responsible decisions to make, but it is unfair and unlawful for University of California to retain fees and costs and to pass the losses on to the students and/or their families.
 Other higher education institutions across the United States that also have switched to e-learning and have requested that students leave campus have recognized the upheaval and financial harm to students and/or their families from these decisions and have provided appropriate refunds.
 That is the right thing to do.
-CSU, unfortunately, has taken the opposite approach by failing to provide any refunds of fees, despite requests from students and/or their families.
+University of California, unfortunately, has taken the opposite approach by failing to provide any refunds of fees, despite requests from students and families.

-6. Accordingly, CSU has improperly retained monies paid by Plaintiff and the other Class members for these fees, for services that are no longer available.
-Even if CSU claims that it did not have a choice, it nevertheless has improperly retained funds for services it is not providing.
-No matter the excuse, CSU's actions are unlawful and unfair, and equity demands disgorgement of the fees and monies paid to make Plaintiff and the other Class members whole.

-7. Plaintiff brings this class action for injunctive, declaratory, and equitable relief resulting from CSU's illegal, unfair, or deceptive conduct, namely retaining the costs of fees paid by Plaintiff and the other Class members, while forcing or encouraging Plaintiff and the other Class members (or the students on behalf of who Plaintiff and Class members paid these expenses) to move off campus.

-8. This lawsuit seeks disgorgement of the pro-rated, unused amounts of fees (as further described herein) that Plaintiff and the other Class members paid, but for which they (or the students on behalf of whom they paid) will not be provided the benefit thereof.
+- 6. Accordingly, University of California has improperly retained monies paid by Plaintiff and the other Class members for these fees for services that are no longer available.
+Even if University of California claims that it did not have a choice, it nevertheless has improperly retained funds for services it is not providing.
+No matter the excuse, University of California's actions are unlawful and unfair, and equity demands disgorgement of the fees and monies paid to make Plaintiff and the other Class members whole. - Plaintiff brings this class action for injunctive, declaratory, and equitable relief resulting from University of California's illegal, unfair, or deceptive conduct, namely retaining the costs of fees paid by Plaintiff and the other Class members, while ceasing to provide services to Plaintiff and the other Class members (or the students on behalf of who Plaintiff and Class members paid these expenses) for which their fees paid. - 8.
+This lawsuit seeks disgorgement of the pro-rated, unused amounts of fees (as further described herein) that Plaintiff and the other Class members paid, but for which they (or the students on behalf of whom they paid) will not be provided the benefit thereof.